kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I contact Alyssa from HR on Slack and tell her I'm being victimized for my political views and it has been going on since I started.
 - I tell her I won't give her a full and complete description until I understand the company process.
 - I request a non-biased mediator also.
-- I do tell Alyssa about the [Pakistani Yorkshireman who made sexually violent threats to me at dinner in Bali](may.md#the-pakistani-yorkshire-man) and that I had informed Miriam about it the following morning.
+- I do tell Alyssa about the [Pakistani Yorkshireman who made sexually violent threats to me at dinner in Bali](may.md#the-pakistani-yorkshire-man) and that I had informed Miriam from Spanish HR about it the following morning.
 - I also do tell Alyssa that I'm being viciously stalked and hacked in Dénia by criminal gangs and it has been going on throughout my tenure at Polygon (something Gabriel, Hans, Anthony, Vincent, and numerous others are aware of because I told them).
 - At this stage, I'm unaware the two situations are intertwined.
 - Rebecca Rettig, Head of Legal, reaches out on Slack - the date on the screenshot is probably a week later, when I started screen-shotting everything.